hyoo-ru/mam_mol/readme.md

 ## Lego components

-A component approach is used by $mol to building an interface, but **every component is self-sufficient** and can be used as a self-sufficient application.
-Small component are collected inside of larger components etc.
+At $mol is used the component approach to the building of interface, but **every component is self-sufficient** and can be used as the self-sufficient application.
+Small components are assembled inside of larger components etc.

-Unlike of another frameworks the $mol does not seek to isolate insides of components.
-Vice versa, there are comfortable mechanism for configuration them is provided for developers, and there are not any gestures is required from creator of the component.
+Unlike another frameworks the $mol does not seek to isolate the insides of the components.
+Vice versa, there is comfortable mechanism is provided for developers for configuration them, it is not required from the creator of the component to do any additional gestures.

-For example, to set a list of childs components you need to redefine `childs` property in view.tree
+For example, to set the list of childs components you need to redefine `childs` property in view.tree

  ```tree
 $mol_viewer childs /